 Refill the Water Heater Tank

 Close the drain valve on the water heater.
 Open both the cold water inlet valve and the nearest hot water faucet.
-Keep the hot water faucet open for 3 minutes after obtaining a constant flow of water.
+Keep the hot water faucet open for three minutes after obtaining a constant flow of water.
 This will purge the lines of any excess air and sediment.